Coin Rarities & Related Topics: News and Analysis regarding scarce coins, coin markets, and the coin collecting community #186

 IV.
 Dipping and Culture of Coin Collecting

 In part 1 last week, I refer to the culture of coin collecting and I explain my qualifications to interpret this culture.
-Now, I present analytical comments on dipping from especially qualified collectors and collector-dealers.
+Now, I present analytical comments on dipping from specially qualified collectors and collector-dealers.

-Richard Burdick has been a collector for fifty-seven years and a full time coin professional for more than thirty-five years.
+Richard Burdick has been a collector for fifty-seven years and a full-time coin professional for more than thirty-five years.
 He has assisted in assembling many great collections, including the ‘Foxfire Type Set,’ one of the five best type sets of U.S. copper, silver and nickel coins ever assembled.

 Burdick’s “first ANA Convention was in 1962.”
 He has “attended all but three ANA Conventions since 1969.”
 Furthermore, he has attended a large number of landmark auctions: Garrett sales in 1976, 1979 and 1980, Bowers’ Eliasberg auctions of 1982, 1996 and 1997; Stack’s Floyd Starr sales in 1984 and 1992; most of the apostrophe auctions; the Jimmy Hayes sale of 1985; Stack’s offering of Lelan Rogers’ type coins in 1995; Akers’ Pittman sales in 1997 and 1998; most of the Heritage Platinum Night events, Dan Holmes and Naftzger sales by the Goldbergs, etc.

 At these auction events, Burdick carefully examined many rarities and other classic U.S. coins.
 In some cases, he was a very active bidder at the auctions.
 For example, he purchased numerous coins at the Garrett sales.
-Also, it is clear that Richard is one of the sharpest graders of 19th century copper and silver U.S. coins.
+Also, it is clear that Richard is one of the sharpest graders of 19th-century copper and silver U.S. coins.

 “When I was ten years old,” Burdick recollects, “I thought dipped coins were wonderful.
 By the time, I was sixteen or seventeen, I began to understand the difference and I wanted attractive, originally toned coins.
 I also started to realize how rare the original coins really are,” Richard declares.

 “I find beginners and hustling dealer-collectors are more prone to like dipped coins.
 Over time, collectors who become sophisticated come to prefer naturally toned coins over dipped coins.
-It is a matter of studying and learning and getting deeper into the the culture of coin collecting.
+It is a matter of studying and learning and getting deeper into the culture of coin collecting.
 Sadly, there are some people who never understand the difference, or just do not care.
 Usually, collectors who try hard to learn and seek mentors will learn how to appreciate and love, naturally toned coins.
 Becoming sophisticated takes time and the ability to develop an advanced, knowledgeable eye for coins,” according to Richard.

 “If you choose the wrong mentor, you may end up collecting average, unexciting coins or, even worse, awful coins,” Burdick warns.
 “John Pittman was one of the best ever.
 He understood all this.
 He taught me a lot,” Richard warmly remembers.